mdxng/gio/docs/technical-docs/app-structure.md

 ## Create Event
 Create Event contains the title of the event, date and time selection for the event.
-User can add a Checklist and leave a comment.
+User can add a checklist and leave a comment.

 ## Friendslist